ietf-wg-alto/draft-ietf-alto-unified-props-new/example.md

 ## Information Resource Directory (IRD) {#ird-example}

 The following IRD defines the relevant resources of the ALTO server.
-It provides two Property Map resources, one for the `ISP` and `ASN` properties, and another for the `country` and `state` properties.
-The server could have provided a Property Map resource for all four properties, but did not, presumably because the organization that runs the ALTO server believes any given client is not interested in all four properties.
+It provides two Property Maps, one for the `ISP` and `ASN` properties, and another for the `country` and `state` properties.
+The server could have provided a single Property Map for all four properties, but did not, presumably because the organization that runs the ALTO server believes any given client is not interested in all four properties.